 Lake Worth is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 38,526 people and 28 constituent neighborhoods, Lake Worth is the 85th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake Worth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lake Worth is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Lake Worth who work in maintenance occupations (21.18%), office and administrative support (10.00%), and food service (8.56%).
+Unlike some cities, Lake Worth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lake Worth are a mix of both white- and blue-collar jobs.
+Overall, Lake Worth is a city of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Lake Worth who work in maintenance occupations (19.39%), sales jobs (9.29%), and food service (8.34%).

 Lake Worth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Lake Worth is a very ethnically-diverse city.
+Lake Worth is an extremely ethnically-diverse city.
 The people who call Lake Worth home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Lake Worth, accounting for 44.55% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lake Worth residents report their race to be White, followed by Black or African-American.
-Lake Worth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.07% of the city’s residents.
-Important ancestries of people in Lake Worth include German, Irish, English, and Italian.
+Important ancestries of people in Lake Worth include Irish, Haitian, German, Italian, and English.

 The most common language spoken in Lake Worth is English.
 Other important languages spoken here include Spanish and French Creole.